 Rand has a list of criteria deemed necessary to produce 10x content.
 These go from having a great UI and UX and an emotional connection to your audience to a unique and pleasant delivery.

-Upon closer look at his criteria, we realise that many of them boil down to what’s seldom spoken of in the world of SEO—the angle.
+Upon closer look at his criteria, we realise that many of them boil down to what’s seldom spoken of in the world of content writing—the story angle.

 To qualify for the league of the top 10, there are infinite angles you can experiment with.
 And these may just be the key to achieving your content marketing goals.